digi-ron/AU-Falcon-SPUD-Project/PCMBCM/ThrottleLearn/ThrottleLearn.md

 ---
-description: ECU Relearn procedure
+description: PCM Relearn procedure
 ---

-# ECU Relearn
+# PCM Relearn

-> This is a combination of the steps for an ECU reset and a Throttle Position reset, adapted from [FordMods](../../Credits.md#sources) forum posts
+> This is a combination of the steps for an PCM reset and a Throttle Position reset, adapted from [FordMods](../../Credits.md#sources) forum posts
 {: .block-note}

 If your AU Falcon has the battery disconnected for a period of time or engine running items such as the Idle Air Control unit or the fuel injectors are changed, you may find that the car has a stalling or hunting idle issue.
 If this is the case, follow the procedure below to relearn the throttle and idle parameters